 Language Goes To School

 A podcast about multilingual education in New Mexico and beyond.
 We invite a wide variety of experts in the field of multilingual education to address theories, practices, policies, and issues related to multilingual education.
 The primary goal of the podcast is to provide a platform that brings the art and science of multilingual education from the classrooms, where it is practiced, to wider audiences.
-Your host is David Aram Wilson, a retired multilingual educator and university lecturer in New Mexico, who educates multilingual students and teachers of the future.
+Your host is David Aram Wilson, a retired K-5 multilingual educator and currently a full-time lecturer at the University of New Mexico, where he educates future multilingual teachers.

 Language Goes To School